mattoppenheim/microbit_hand_shake/README.md

 base: software to run on the laptop that the receiver is connected to

-docs: photographs and files to generate this README and other project documentation hosted on GitHub
+docs: photographs and files to generate this README and the setup instruction

 ## Project website